MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/manage-onedrive.md

 -   **Device Access** - On the **Device Access** tab, you can restrict device access to OneDrive based on network location and apps that don’t use modern authentication among other application management options.
 Depending on your device management tool, the restrictions configurable on this tab may overlap with other management settings.
 If a conflict occurs with an Intune policy, for example, the Intune policy will take precedence for the users that policy targets.

 -   **Compliance** - The **Compliance** tab provides a centralized list of links to auditing, DLP, retention, ediscovery, and alerting capabilities within Office 365 that are applicable to OneDrive.
 Selecting an item’s link redirects you to the Office 365 Security & Compliance Center, where you can configure that item.
 You can create DLP policies from templates that protect certain types of data, such as Social Security numbers, banking information, and other financial and medical content.
 Some capabilities won’t be available if you’re using Intune (for example, device management).
-For a walkthrough of how to create DLP policies in Office 365 and apply them to OneDrive, see [Create a DLP policy from a template](https://support.office.com/article/59414438-99f5-488b-975c-5023f2254369).
+For a walkthrough of how to create DLP policies in Office 365 and apply them to OneDrive, see [Create a DLP policy from a template](/office365/securitycompliance/create-a-dlp-policy-from-a-template/).

 -   **Notifications** - On the **Notifications** tab, you define when OneDrive owners should receive notifications about sharing or accessing their data.
-For information about enabling these options, see [Turn on external sharing notifications for OneDrive for Business](turn-on-external-sharing-notifications.md).
+For information about enabling these options, see [Turn on external sharing notifications for OneDrive](turn-on-external-sharing-notifications.md).

 ## Manage OneDrive by using an MDM application